yoeripasmans/datadivision/readme.md

   d3.csv("data/assist.csv", function(error, data) {
 ```

-7. Made a sort function to sort the bars on amount of goals or assist per player.
-Used almost the same function for sorting to original position of the data.
+12. Made a sort function to sort the bars on amount of goals or assist per player.
+Used almost the same function for the current sorting of the data.

 ```javascript
 function sortOnGoals(data) {